opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-server-client/README.md

 This is a convenience Gremlin Server client for Java that can send queries via a [Gremlin `Client`](https://tinkerpop.apache.org/docs/current/reference/#connecting-via-java) instance:

-- to a remote Gremlin Server (with [Cypher plugin](../cypher-gremlin-server-plugin)),
+- to a remote Gremlin Server with [Cypher plugin](../cypher-gremlin-server-plugin),
-- to any Gremlin Server or a compatible graph database, with client-side translation.
+- with client-side translation: to a Gremlin Server-based database, Amazon Neptune, or Azure Cosmos DB.
 ## Getting Started

 To add a dependency using Maven: